Advertiser Disclosure

 Image Credit: Qatar Airways

 Qatar Airways will launch a third daily service between Doha (DOH) and Nairobi (NBO) with a Kenya Airways codeshare.
 These flights will go on sale soon.
-Moreover, Kenya Airways will launch a Mombasa (MBA)-Doha for the upcoming winter season, and Qatar Airways will jointly market the flight.
+Moreover, Kenya Airways will launch a Mombasa (MBA)-Doha route for the upcoming winter season, and Qatar Airways will jointly market the flight.

 Other flights, as well as loyalty rewards and logistics, will join the codeshare agreement in the future, though with unknown dates.